Gordon and Koppel Field

+Former sportsground in Missouri, U.S.

 Gordon and Koppel Field is a former baseball ground located in Kansas City, Missouri.
 The ground was home to the Kansas City Packers of the Federal League, a third major league in 1914 and 1915.
 It was also called Gordon and Koppel Stadium, and variously stylized as Gordon & Koppel or Gordon-Koppel.

 The local Gordon & Koppel Clothing Company, which included sporting goods among its wares, was operated by Arthur F. Gordon and Hugo M. Koppel, who created the Gordon & Koppel Athletic Company.
 They opened the multi-purpose Gordon & Koppel Stadium in 1910.
 Events reported in the local newspapers included baseball, football and track-and-field.
 The city directory gave Gordon & Koppel Stadium's address as "47th [Street] southeast corner Tracy Avenue."